trmml/dapper/README.md

 dapper
 ======

-Simply Sexy Styling, and only 706 bytes minified.
+Simply Sexy Styling, and only 706 bytes.
 Recommended for use with a blog post or something along those lines.

 Download/Install